 Again and again, over the past year, I have found myself thinking of the characters in Karl Taro Greenfeld’s book.
 Written in 1994, the author, then in his late twenties, described the lives of young Japanese men and women after the economic “bubble” had burst.
 In doing so, he captured the essence of Japan’s disaffected youth as it evolved in troubled times.
 What is remarkable is not the frank depiction of a country’s underworld, but rather that the youth manage to adapt to such hostile environments.
 Very few of the characters seem to gain materially or spiritually from their dubious lifestyles, and yet they are not judged for their failures.
 In short, the feel of the book is neutral, just as a documentary purports to be.
 This left me wondering about reality: how much of “Speed Tribes” is “real”?
 How did the author research the topic and get so close to the characters?
 Am I the only one asking myself these questions?
 There was only one solution: I had to ask him.

-On a sunny November afternoon in California I spoke with Karl Greenfeld.
+On a sunny November afternoon in California I spoke with Karl Greenfeld by phone.
 I left Japan last year.
 He left more than ten years ago.
 Would we have more perspective, or would we be “out of the loop”?
 Armed with a few general questions, I got much more from the conversation than I expected.

-Just as quickly as I’d entered a new world, I was yanked back out.
+Just as quickly as I’d entered this new world, I was yanked back out.
 Greenfeld seemed curious: in a world where drifting is the next big thing, why would someone still be interested in filming the bosozoku?
 He asked questions about Figure 8 Productions and our contacts with actual bosozoku members.
-“My contacts are mostly stale now”, he said.
-“Tats would be about thirty now”.
+“My contacts are mostly stale,” he said.
+“Tats would be about thirty now.”
 Tats is the character in the second chapter of the book, bearing the same title as the book.
 He’s the acting head of the Tokyo chapter of the Midnight Angels, a motorcycle and hot-rod gang that revels “in noise and spectacle and disturbing the quiet, orderly operation of Japanese society.”
-With his zoot suits, traditional wooden sandals and slick pompadour, Tats is quite a striking figure.
+With his zoot suits, traditional wooden sandals and slick pompadour, Tats is a striking figure.
 His story gives a greater understanding about the bosozoku gangs from a member’s point of view.
 The nineteen-year-old reminisces about the infamous Shonan run, when nearly four hundred Midnight Angels took over Shonan Beach, near Enoshima Island.
-Two days of debauchery led to the bosozoku being demonized in the Japanese national press, and gave them that edge that will probably always seem attractive to disaffected young people.
+Two days of debauchery led to the bosozoku being demonized in the Japanese national press, and gave them that cool edge that attracts disaffected kids everywhere.

 Bosozoku